mrvivacious/PorNo-_Porn_Blocker/README.md

   - blah blah

 ## [Installation](#contents)
+### Updating the lists
+If you've modified `lists/`, apply your changes with `./generateLists.py` or `python generateLists.py` in a terminal

+This command will update `chromeExtension/lists.js` and `androidApp/app/src/main/java/us/mrvivacio/porno/Domains.java`

 ### Release builds:
 #### Chrome Extension
 Click [this](https://chrome.google.com/webstore/detail/porno-porn-blocker-beta/fnfchnplgejcfmphhboehhlpcjnjkomp) or click the "Available in the Chrome Web Store" button at the top of the README